greg-js/arch-wiki-md-repo/wiki/_content/english/NetworkManager.md

 ### Checking connectivity

 NetworkManager can try to reach a page on Internet when connecting to a network. [networkmanager](https://www.archlinux.org/packages/?name=networkmanager) is configured by default in `/usr/lib/NetworkManager/conf.d/20-connectivity.conf` to check connectivity to archlinux.org.
-To use a different webserver or disable connectivity checking edit `/etc/NetworkManager/NetworkManager.conf`, see "connectivity section" in [NetworkManager.conf(5)](https://jlk.fjfi.cvut.cz/arch/manpages/man/NetworkManager.conf.5).
+To use a different webserver or disable connectivity checking create `/etc/NetworkManager/conf.d/20-connectivity.conf`, see "connectivity section" in [NetworkManager.conf(5)](https://jlk.fjfi.cvut.cz/arch/manpages/man/NetworkManager.conf.5).

 For those behind a captive portal, the desktop manager can automatically open a window asking for credentials.